shivampip/blog/_posts/stories/2020-03-25-the-corona-pendemic.md

 ### Start a YouTube channel

-Same things you do on blog plus some additional things you can do here.
-Anyting that you know that might intrest people, you are a perfact receipie for your YouTube channel.
+Same things you do on the blog plus some additional things you can do here.
+Anything that you know that might interest people, you have a perfect recipe for a successful YouTube channel.

-When you run a YouTube channel in a perticular niche, you explore that niche more. that makes you more informed. it also imporves your presentation skill.
+When you run a YouTube channel in a particular niche, you explore that niche more. that makes you more informed. it also improves your presentation skills in front of camera.

 #### Resources
 * [Create YouTube Channel](https://www.youtube.com/create_channel){:target="_blank"}